 Mickey’s Halloween Party is one of our favorite events during Disneyland Halloween Time.
 Party-goers get to meet more rare characters, wear costumes, enjoy special entertainment and trick-or-treat!
 Party guests can enter the park up to three hours ahead of the official party kickoff.
-For 2017, guests could enjoy both Disneyland and Disney California Adventure for those three hours.
-Also for 2017, guests received souvenir Disney PhotoPass photos during the event and unlimited PhotoPass downloads.
+Guests can enjoy both Disneyland and Disney California Adventure for those three hours, although the party festivities are only happening at Disneyland.
+Guests receive free Disney PhotoPass photos during the event and unlimited PhotoPass downloads for party photos for up to 45 days.
 Plus ride lines tend to be much shorter than usual during the party.

 Mickey's Halloween Party 2018 Dates & Times

-The dates closest to Halloween usually sell out first, but all of the nights will likely sell out.
+Friday nights typically sell out first (in fact, all Fridays are currently sold out online and dates during Columbus week), but all of the nights may likely sell out.
 If the tickets for the Halloween party are sold out online, there is still hope.
 Disney has in the past reserved a few via phone after Internet sales are gone.
 Call by phone 714-781-4400 from 7 a.m. to 8 p.m.
 PST.

-Tickets for Mickey's Halloween Party 2017 went on sale July 21 for Disneyland Resort Annual Passholders, Disney Rewards Visa card holders and Disney Vacation Club members.
-On July 24, tickets went on sale for the general public.
-The cost for advance tickets are $95-120.
-Day-of tickets are $105-120.
+Tickets for Mickey's Halloween Party 2018 went on sale June 5 for Disneyland Resort Annual Passholders, Disney Rewards Visa card holders and Disney Vacation Club members.
+On June 12, tickets went on sale for the general public.
+The cost for advance tickets are $95-$130.
+Day-of tickets were $105-$130.
 Annual passholder discounts apply to some weeknights.